Bit-Quill/valkey-semantic-cache-demo/SCRIPT.md

 ---

-## Part 3: Infrastructure & Deployment (1:15 - 1:45)
+## Part 3: Infrastructure & Deployment (1:25 - 1:55)

 ### Single-Command Deployment

-> "This entire demo is reproducible with a single command."
+> "This entire setup is reproducible with a single command."

 ```bash
 ./deploy.sh --all